- Brand name

-If you have ever been addicted to alcohol or any drug or medicine, or if you have ever suffered from mental illness, you may be at risk of getting into a regular pattern or habit of taking Somidem.
+Tell your doctor if you have ever been addicted to alcohol or any drug or medicine, or if you have ever suffered from mental illness.
+If you have, you may be at risk of getting into a regular pattern or habit of taking SOMIDEM.

-If you have not told your doctor about any of the above, tell him/her before you start taking Somidem.
+If you have not told your doctor about any of the above, tell them before you start taking SOMIDEM.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines may interfere with SOMIDEM.
 These include: